jamesbdunlop/jamesbdunlop.github.io/_about/about.md

 title: About
 permalink: /about/
 ---
-With over 25 years industry experience, I have worked for many top level clients from Coke, Qantas, Nike, Virgin, and in most formats, long form, short form, promos , TVC's.
+With over 30 years industry experience, I have worked for many top level clients from Coke, Qantas, Nike, Virgin, and in most formats, long form, short form, promos , TVC's.
 Some of the positions I have filled range from Series Technical Director, Lead Modeller, Lead Rigger, Animator(TVC and Episodic).

-I am currently a full time Senior Rigger at Animal Logic Sydney working on various film projects.
+I am currently a full time Software Engineer at Netflix Animation Studios working on various film projects.

 Skills: